Other sections in Giving :

 £500,000 in scholarships, bursaries and awards have been raised from our supporters since 2001.

-If you studied at Lancaster, you had the opportunity of a fantastic experience at a university ranked among the top 1% of the world’s academic institutions.
+If you studied at Lancaster, you had the opportunity of a fantastic experience at one of the top universities in the world.
 No doubt all sorts of opportunities have opened up to you as a direct result of your university education.

 But it’s not the same for everyone.
 That’s why we’re determined to make this outstanding opportunity accessible to a wider range of talented people who would otherwise find it impossible either to come to Lancaster University or to continue studying with us.